Skip to Main Content

 • WiFi - 802.11ac

-Students are required to have an industry-related tool kit for hands-on learning.
+Ideally, students are required to have an industry-related tool kit for hands-on learning.
 ITA offers a partner provided, ITA approved, tool kit that students can purchase from our partner directly; the value of which, in terms of quality and price, is tremendous for students entering the trade.
-If you already have a set of tools, you will need to have them verified by ITA before they can be approved for use in the garage.
+We also have tools available on hand.

 Through our payment plans, students can pay their tuition over time, using a variety of payment methods, making it easier to afford our quality training programs.

 Most automotive technicians get into the trade because they like cars and want to work with their hands.
 That said, technicians are able to make a good living.
-According to Government of Canada estimates from 2017-2018, the wages of automotive service technicians break down like this: *
+The average salary of a certified technician is $45 000 to $70 000, it can be higher based on their experience and credentials.

 When looking at such estimates, it's important to understand that it is possible to encounter wages that are higher than those reported, especially when you specialize.
 Take-home wages are also affected by how much overtime is worked.
 Most automotive technicians, though, tend to work a typical week of about 40 hours, Monday through Friday.